beerye432/vicevirtue101/README.md

 # Welcome to Foodie101's ViceVirtue App

-ViceVirtue is designed to help users better themselves by providing a place for them to track daily habits and goals.
+ViceVirtue is designed to help users better themselves by providing a place for them to track their daily habits and goals.

-There were a lot of design choices that had to be made during the creation of ViceVirtue, and with these choices came a greater understanding of tradeoffs, but also limitations, struggles, and shortcomings.
+There were a lot of design choices (listed in detail in README.rtf) that had to be made during the creation of ViceVirtue, and with these choices came a greater understanding of tradeoffs, but also limitations, struggles, and shortcomings.

 ## Some of the shortcomings/issues/limitations we faced during development: